MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

 With an enterprise configuration, you can work with your production-grade data within a scalable, multi-machine setup, and benefit from enterprise-grade security.

 This configuration includes one or more web nodes and compute nodes on a group of machines, which can be scaled independently.
+Scaling up compute nodes will improve throughput.
 For added security, you can authenticate against [Active Directory (LDAP) or Azure Active Directory](security-authentication.md) and [configure SSL](security-https.md).

 Additionally, when you have multiple web nodes, you must set up a [remote SQL Server or PostgreSQL database](configure-remote-database.md) so that data can be shared across web node services.